view of Florence

 Instead, if getting a cheap plane ticket is your priority, flip that approach:

-1. See what prices are available via Google Flights, Momondo, etc. to various places are around the world
+1. See what prices are available via Google Flights, Momondo, etc., to various places around the world

-2. Decide which of the cheap destinations appeal to you
+2. Decide which of the cheap destinations appeals to you

 3. Select the dates you like that have cheap fares available